Alpha Portfolio Service Brochure

 RCBIM have set the ratio between the fixed and variable components of total remuneration to ensure that the total remuneration to the fixed component does not exceed 1:1.
 RCBIM may on occasion exceed the 1:1 ratio providing that it is approved by the shareholders or owners of the firm and in any case does not exceed a ratio of 1:2.

-In the year ended 31st March 2017 RCBIM defined its Code Staff as its Board of Directors plus two other senior managers.
-The aggregate annual remuneration for Code Staff for the year was £385,500.
+In the year ended 31st March 2019 RCBIM defined its Code Staff as its Board of Directors plus one other senior manager.
+The aggregate annual remuneration for Code Staff for the year was £365,000.